markwgirard/markwgirard.github.io/_posts/2022-10-21-mexican-lottery.md

 ---
-title: 'What are the odds of a solo win in Mexican lottery?
+title: 'What are the odds of a solo win in Mexican bingo?
 (Riddler 2022-10-21)'
 date: 2022-10-23
-permalink: /posts/2022/10/riddler-mexican-lottery/
+permalink: /posts/2022/10/riddler-mexican-bingo/
 tags: riddler, probability
 ---